-When homemaking raw dog food, use nutritional guidelines formulated by a veterinary nutritionist.
+When homemaking raw dog food recipes, use nutritional guidelines formulated by a veterinary nutritionist.

 - Raw meat can contain dangerous bacteria.
 Be cautious when handling raw meat.
 Always clean any surface that comes in contact with the raw meat, thoroughly.
 This will reduce the risk of cross-contamination.
 Picking up and cleaning your dog’s bowl after they complete their meals will also reduce the risk of spreading bacteria.